infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/AffiliateApi.md

 <a id="removeaffiliatefromprogramusingpost"></a>
 # **RemoveAffiliateFromProgramUsingPOST**
-> void RemoveAffiliateFromProgramUsingPOST (string id, AffiliateRemoveFromProgramRequest removeFromProgramRequest)
+> void RemoveAffiliateFromProgramUsingPOST (string id, AffiliateRemoveFromProgramRequest affiliateRemoveFromProgramRequest)

 Remove an Affiliate from a Commission Program